seisatsu/Tsunagari/doc/sphinx/chapter_2.rst

 		* player.png
 		* player.xml

-A world file is just a zip file.
-Using any zip creation utility, create a zip from the world directory tree, such that "world.conf" is in the top directory of the zip.
-In this case, "init_world.py", and the "areas", "sounds", "music", and "entities" folders would also be in the top directory of the zip.
+A world file is just a zip or 7zip file.
+Using any archive creation utility, create a supported archive from the world directory tree, such that "world.conf" is in the top directory of the archive.
+In this case, "init_world.py", and the "areas", "sounds", "music", and "entities" folders would also be in the top directory of the archive.

-Any zip file with "world.conf" in its top directory is treated as a world file by the Tsunagari Tile Engine.
+Any zip or 7zip file with "world.conf" in its top directory is treated as a world file by the Tsunagari Tile Engine.
 All filenames inside a world file are referenced by their path relative to the top directory of the world file.
 For example, door.oga is always referenced as "sounds/door.oga".

-If possible, create the world file with compression level 0 to reduce load times.
+Creating the world file archive with compression level 0 may marginally reduce load times at the cost of increased file size.

+An unarchived folder containing the world directory structure may also be played by the engine, which may be useful for world development.